0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

+## Overload

+Two methods with the same name is allowed in Java, since they **have different parameters**.
+We say that two methods with the same name but different signatures are **overloaded**.

 ## Private keyword

 Private variables and methods can only be accessed by code inside the same `.java` file, e.g. in this case `SLList.java`